RESNET - RESIDENTIAL NETWORK

 Routers/Wireless Routers and Access Points

-Wireless routers are currently allowed in residential rooms as the enterprise CU Wireless Network is primarily available in common areas and lounges in residential areas.
+Wireless routers are currently permitted in North and South Shepler residential rooms as the enterprise CU Wireless Network is primarily available in common areas and lounges in residential areas.
 Wireless routers are currently prohibited in Cameron Village.

 For wireless information and policies, visit http://wireless.cameron.edu